navaneethdubbaka/AMMA/backend/README.md

 - Videos are generated via the HeyGen Avatar Video (V2) API using the LLM script directly (no templates). ([API reference](https://docs.heygen.com/reference/create-an-avatar-video-v2))
 - Provide `HEYGEN_API_KEY`, `HEYGEN_AVATAR_ID`, and `HEYGEN_VOICE_ID` in `.env`.
 Optional per-request overrides `avatar_id`, `voice_id`, `video_ratio`, `background`, and `captions` can be supplied in the payload.
-- The backend polls `https://api.heygen.com/v1/video_status.get` until the video is completed, then downloads the final MP4 and stores it in Supabase storage.
+- The backend polls `https://api.heygen.com/v1/video_status.get` until the video is completed, then downloads the final MP4 and stores it in storage (Supabase Storage or local filesystem).
 - Video reuse is keyed by `diagnosis_code + procedure_code + recovery_milestone + doctor_specialty`.
 If two requests share those attributes, they will receive the same previously generated video unless `force_regenerate=true` is provided.

 #### Sample payload